 Hardware Requirements

-The following table summarizes the generic QoE hardware requirements depending on the network capacity.
+This table summarizes the generic QoE hardware requirements depending on network capacity.
 The processors shown are examples of verified systems.
 Processors with similar performance characteristics will also work.
-The older processors or processors with lower frequency than the ones listed below, may require more cores to reach the same throughput.
+The older processors or processors with lower frequency than the ones listed, may require more cores to reach the same throughput.
 Note that CPUs older than Nehalem architecture are not supported.

 Specification | 1 Gbps | 5 Gbps | 10 Gbps | 20 Gbps | 40 Gbps | 100 Gbps | 200 Gbps | 400 Gbps |